cybardev/astronvim_config/README.md

 #### Create a new user repository from this template

-Press the "Use this template" button above to create a new repository to store your user configuration.
+Fork this repository to create a new repository to store your user configuration.

 You can also just clone this repository directly if you do not want to track your user configuration in GitHub.